 - Are you prepared to devote time to connecting with a designer to approve paint colors, fixtures, and appliances in time for the project start date?
-Design is first step to making sure that a project is created to fit your tastes, needs, and budget.
-It’s a key part of the process.
+Design is the first step to making sure that a project is created to fit your tastes, needs, and budget.
 Here at Houseplay, we offer design services tailored to your needs.
 And if you choose to hire Houseplay for design services, you’ll receive exclusive bonus credits toward the overall cost of your project.

 - Will your project require an architect’s drawings?
 If so, many contractors can connect you with a qualified architect and streamline this process.
 If you’re changing the layout of a space (say, removing walls or portions of walls) your project may require an architect’s assistance.
 However, you might be able to work with a designer instead, which could save you money.

 - Will your project require permits?
 Cosmetic work – such as painting, tiling, or replacing windows – generally doesn’t require permits.
 But if you’re doing plumbing and electrical work beyond a basic ‘pull and replace’, you’ll need a permit.
 In New Jersey, building departments have 20 business days to approve a permit.
 (Want to check the rules in your area?
 My Building Department has an online search function.)